apache/nuttx/configs/dk-tm4c129x/README.txt

     Builtin Apps:
     nsh>

-  NOTE:  If you enable this feature, you experience a delay on booting.
+  NOTE:  If you enable this networking as described above, you will experience a delay on booting NSH.
 That is because the start-up logic waits for the network connection to be established before starting NuttX.
 In a real application, you would probably want to do the network bringup on a separate thread so that access to the NSH prompt is not delayed.

-  This delay will be especially long if the board is not connected to a network because additional time will be required to fail with timeout errors.

   This delay will be especially long if the board is not connected to a network.
-On the order of a minute!
+On the order of minutes!
 You will probably think that NuttX has crashed!
-And then, when it finally does come up, the network will not be available.
+And then, when it finally does come up after numerous timeouts and retries, the network will not be available -- even if the network cable is plugged in later.

+  The long delays can be eliminated by using a separate the network initialization thread discussed below.
+Recovering after the network becomes available requires the network monitor feature, also discussed below.

   Network Initialization Thread
   -----------------------------